chrisdetmering/expenseTracker/README.md

 ## Summary

 This was my fourth project for Software Development Mastary.
-I learned how to use DOM API's to select/remove HTML elements and how to save to localstorage.
+I learned how to use DOM API's to select/remove HTML elements and how to save to localStorage.

 ## Author